default-anton/llm-sidekick.nvim/README.md

 # llm-sidekick.nvim

-The missing code companion for Neovim.
+AI-powered companion for Neovim.
 Fast, hackable, and stays out of your way.

 ## Features